What do I need to think about before designing an extrusion?

 Aluminium extrusions can be surface treated to give different aesthetics, considerations should be given to the tolerance range of matings parts if the sections are to be anodised or painted because both of these processes alter the thickness of the profile.

-When designing an aluminium extrusion, bear in mind the type of finish you need and provide clear instructions about which sides of the extrusion are the primary visible surfaces.
+When designing an aluminium extrusion, bear in mind the type of finish you need and provide clear instructions about which sides of the extrusion are the primarily visible surfaces.